CDRT/docs/bios/settings/thinkcenter/usb_setup.md

 One of the front USB ports, number depending on model.

-One of 2 possible options for each specific front USB port:
+Options for each specific front USB port:

-1.  **Enable** - enables the front USB port.
-Default.
+1.  **Enable** - Default.
-2. Disable - disables the front USB port.
+2. Disable.

 </details>

 <details><summary>Rear USB Ports</summary>

-One of 2 possible options for the rear USB ports (numbered):
+Options for all of the rear USB ports (numbered):

 1.  **Enabled** - enables rear USB ports.
 Default.
 2. Disabled - disables rear USB ports, numbered.